Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients

 \subsection{Partitions and symmetric functions}

-We follow Stanley \cite{stanleyEC2} for the standard concepts and notations in the theory of symmetric functions, the main exception being that we represent our partitions with the French convention\footnote{We use are bottom-left justified diagrams.
-The coordinate system is cartesian, the origin being aligned with the bottom-left corner.} \cite{macdonald}.
+We follow Stanley \cite{stanleyEC2} for the standard concepts and notations in the theory of symmetric functions, the main exception being that we represent our partitions with the French convention\footnote{In the French convention, we use are bottom-left justified diagrams \cite{macdonald}.
+The coordinate system is cartesian, the origin being aligned with the bottom-left corner.}.

 A partition is a weakly decreasing sequence of natural numbers in which there are finitely many nonzero entries.
-Define the (Ferrers) diagram of a partition $\lambda$ as the subset $[\lambda]$ of $\N_0^2$ made of the points $(c,r)$ such that $0\le c<\lambda_r$.
+Define the (Ferrers) diagram of a partition $\lambda$ as the subset of $\N_0^2$ made of the points $(c,r)$ such that $0\le c<\lambda_r$.
+We will often identify a partition with its diagram.
 A partition is a $(c,r)$-hook if its diagram does not contain the point $(c,r)$ \cite{remmel84}.
 Note that a $(1,1)$-hook --- usually known just as a hook --- is also a $(c,r)$-hook for any $c\ge1$ and $r\ge1$.
 We say that $(c,r)$-hooks fit in a fat-hook region of $\N_0^2$ with $c$ columns and $r$ rows (see Figure \ref{fig:hook-lookig}).